 Am I at risk for a blood clot?

 - Major surgery, particularly of the pelvis, abdomen, hip, knee

 - Severe physical trauma, such as a car accident

 - Injury to a vein that may have been caused by a broken bone or severe muscle injury

 - Use of birth control methods that contain estrogen, such as the pill, patch or ring

-- Pregnancy, which includes the six weeks after the baby is born
+- Pregnancy and up to 3 months after the baby is born

 - The use of hormone therapy with estrogen

 - Sitting too long, especially with legs crossed

 - Long-term diseases such as heart and lung conditions, or diabetes